First Things First

 - distribution/segmentation works the way you expect it to

-- The Taplytics Shake Menu
+- Shake Menu

-- Previewing selector in visual editor
+- Previewing selector in the Visual Editor

 - User Insights